aerdman1/henryhowler/docs/Through the Decades/1980s-1/stories-5/letter-from-dan-to-chip.md

     cooking job and fishing adventures in Alaska during salmon season.
   robots: index
 ---
 **Dan Notes:  I was 19 and in between my freshman and sophomore year at Clarion College.
 I worked at Punderson as a life guard.
 I got to work every day on a 175 cc honda motorcycle.
 Around this time, I bought Sharie’s step father’s (Bill Head) 360 Honda.
-I was at the time an insufferable born again Christian, trying to change the world, one family member at a time._**
+I was an insufferable born again Christian, trying to change the world, one family member at a time, much smarter than everyone around me.**

 June 23, 1981